overture-stack/website/markdown/documentation/song/user/api/retrieve.md

 ## Example 2: Bulk analysis query

 Analyses can be retrieved in bulk by using the `GetAnalysesForStudy` endpoint.
-This endpoint is only available in the most recent versions of Song and currently is not available within the DMS.
+This endpoint is only available in the most recent versions of Song and is currently unavailable within the DMS.

-The following python script demonstrates how to retrieve an aggregated list of published analyses and then create a filtered list of analyses associated to a series of `submitterIDs`.
+The following Python script demonstrates how to retrieve an aggregated list of published analyses and then create a filtered list of analyses associated to a series of `submitterIDs`.

 ```python
 import requests